benjamindkilleen/pelphix/README.md

   - [ ] Corridor segmentation should never vary, only the distance along it that wires/screws are inserted.
   - [ ] Wire should always go the full length of the corridor (whatever that is for the given corridor).
   - [ ] "Correct" view might be randomly sampled, but tolerance should be smaller?
+- [ ] Minor model changes
+  - [ ] Pre-training step, with `(black, black, frame)` as input.
+  - [ ] 3-frame input should be `(prev-prev, prev, current)`, with black for `prev-prev` if it doesn't exist.

+Maybe TODO (but not deal-breakers):

+- [ ] Re-build SSM with new meshes and regularization.
+(Likely not necessary.)

+TODO before journal extension:

 - [ ] Update the model to something more advanced, maybe TransUNet
   - [ ] Eventually use SwinTransformer
-  - [ ] Pre-training step, with `(black, black, frame)` as input.
-  - [ ] 3-frame input should be `(prev-prev, prev, current)`, with black for `prev-prev` if it doesn't exist.

 </div>